Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 To ensure that all necessary steps are taken for a successful LPR cancellation of removal application, it is essential to follow a checklist of key items:

 File Form EOIR-42A (Application for Cancellation of Removal for Certain Permanent Residents) at the appropriate immigration court along with supporting documents that the Department of Homeland Security (DHS) issued to you.
-You should also submit documents in relation to your criminal record.
+You should also submit documents about your criminal record.

-There is a $100 filing fee and an $85 biometrics fee that must be paid to DHS.
-As per DHS instructions, you are required to provide biometric and biographic information to the U.S. Citizenship and Immigration Services (USCIS).
+A $100 filing fee and an $85 biometrics fee must be paid to DHS.
+As per DHS instructions, you must provide biometric and biographic information to the U.S. Citizenship and Immigration Services (USCIS).

 A copy of the USCIS ASC notice of fee receipt and biometrics appointment instructions must accompany your Form EOIR-42A as evidence of these payments.